 Ensure the cauliflower rice is fully cooled before mixing with the cream cheese or mayonnaise mix to prevent the nori sheets from shrivelling up.

 Ideally, use a bamboo mat to roll.
-If you don't have one, use cling film.
+If you don't have a bamboo roller, use cling film.
 It will help you make a nice neat and tight keto sushi roll.

 Use a very sharp knife to cut and clean your knife between cuts.